MaciejSzalek/Memory/README.md

 Iusses developed in project:

--Fragment with pager adapter
+- Fragment with pager adapter

--ORMLite
+- ORMLite

--Voice recognize (The issue will be developed in the future)
+- Voice recognize (The issue will be developed in the future)